uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec13.md

----
-starttime: "Nov 15, 2021 10:05"
-subtitle: Exact solutions and errors
+# Lecture 13: Exact solutions and errors
-title: Lecture 13
----

-# Exact derivatives and exact solutions
+## Exact derivatives and exact solutions

 -   In some special cases it is possible to evaluate the derivative of a function exactly.